 More generally, we encourage you to make the most of your stay.
 This means extending your journey to the previous and/or following weeks for more scientific activities in Kassel and around.
 Several initiatives are here to help you in this task:

-• You can participate in the Highlights Collaborative Research Week ( HCRW ), July 17-21, the week before highlights, in Kassel).
-We especially encourage you to come to the HCRW if you attend (ICALP'2023), which happens just before the HCRW , in Padeborn.
+• You can participate in the Highlights Collaborative Research Week (HCRW), July 17-23, the week before highlights, in Kassel).
+We especially encourage you to come to the HCRW if you attend ICALP'23, which happens just before the HCRW, in Paderborn.

 Getting There

-In the following, you can find some information on how to get to Northern Hesse, depending on the mode of transport.
+Below, you can find an overview of how to get to Northern Hesse, depending on the mode of transportation.

-by train The railway stateion for long distance trains is Kassel-Wilhelmshöhe, whereas for regional travel you could alternatively use Kassel main station (Hauptbahnhof).
+by train The railway station for long distance trains is Kassel-Wilhelmshöhe, whereas for regional travel you could alternatively use Kassel main station (Hauptbahnhof).
 Train times and more information is available at Deutsche Bahn.

 Normally, you require a visa and residence permit to enter Germany.
 Nationals from EU memberstates, Iceland Liechtenstein, Norway and Switzerland are generally not required to obtain a visa to enter Germany.
 Similarly, nationals from Australia, Japan, Canada, New Zealand, South Korea and the USA do not need a visa to enter.
 See here for a full list of countries enjoying visa exceptions.
 If you require an invitation letter, please contact Stefan Göller and provide your full address, arrival and departure date.